-Think through the process you will document.
-Write down each step of the workflow that you will include in your documentation.
-This will ensure you don’t skip over anything, and can act as an outline for you as you document the task.
+Think through the process you will document, and write down each step of the workflow that you will include in your documentation.
+This will ensure you don’t skip over anything, and it can act as an outline as you document the task.

 Step 2: Prepare your desktop

-Using your plan as a guide, pull up all of the applications that you will need to provide instructions for and capture screenshots from.
+Using your plan as a guide, pull up all of the software applications that you will need to capture screenshots from.
 To eliminate distractions on your screen, you may wish to tidy up your desktop as well, and close any applications that aren’t necessary to your process.

 Step 3: Capture your screenshots

-Now it’s time to capture screenshots of each step in your process.
-You can use a variety of tools to achieve this, though again, for all things screen capture…we opt for Snagit.
+Now, it’s time to capture screenshots of each step in your process.

-Note it is better to capture a larger section of your screen vs. a too-small section if you haven’t yet drafted accompanying text, because you can always resize or trim your screenshot later.
+Note that it’s better to capture a larger section of your screen versus a smaller section if you haven’t yet drafted accompanying text, because you can always resize or trim your screenshot later.
 All of your screen captures will automatically show up in the Snagit editor.

 Step 4: Customize your screenshots

 Now that you’ve captured all of the screenshots you need, you can customize them.
-Try out the Simplify option, add shapes, numbered steps using the step tool, text annotations–whatever makes sense to highlight important aspects of your process.
+Try out the Simplify option to remove distractions, or use callouts to add shapes, numbered steps using the step tool, text annotations – whatever makes sense to highlight important aspects of your process.

 You can even create a custom theme in Snagit with colors and other styles so that your screenshots have a consistent look throughout your documentation.

-From there, many people will copy and paste their screenshots (combined or not) to Microsoft Word, and add instructional text in-between them.
-Once everything is just right, you can deliver to your audience, or upload somewhere such as a company SharePoint or intranet so that your process documentation is available on demand.
+Once everything is just right, you can deliver to your audience or upload somewhere else, such as a company SharePoint page, so that your process documentation is available on-demand.

 Supplement your process documentation with a screencast video

-Alongside your process documentation, it can be helpful to include a supplemental screencast video.
+Alongside your process documentation, consider including a supplemental screencast video.

-You can actually use Snagit to record your screen, in addition to capturing your screenshots and marking them up.
-Snagit allows you to trim out any parts of the video you wish to remove.
+You can use Snagit to record all of or a portion of your screen in addition to capturing your screenshots.
+When you’re finished recording, Snagit allows you to trim out any parts of the video you wish to remove.